-The shoulder is one area on the body that cannot ever be too big.
-When you think of an ancient Greek god or even sports figure, you think of big broad shoulders that can carry the weight of anything through any type of battle.
-On a modern physique, it symbolizes how serious a lifter you are if you complete the X-frame look with a giant set of shoulders.
+According to some gym-goers, the shoulders are one body part that can’t ever get too big.
+When you think of an ancient Greek god, or even a sports figure, you think of big broad shoulders that can carry the weight of anything.
+On a modern physique, it symbolizes how serious a lifter you are.

 To ultimately build some width in your delt region, the lateral part of the deltoid is a crucial part to hit as hard as possible.
 But what many fail to do is to lift the weight with the correct muscles.
 This is where the traps tend to come into play rather than allowing the deltoids to move the weight.
 Performing these seated force you to lower the weight and takes out all the momentum.
 Keep it strict and tight and feel the burn.

 - On a flat bench, grab a set of dumbbells slightly lighter than you would normally perform lateral raises